 - Conducting scientific work during field studies with Academy scientists

 To be eligible for the Careers in Science Intern Program, applicants must:

-- Be a 9th or 10th grader and enrolled full-time
+- Be a 9th or 10th grade student enrolled full time in an SFUSD school

 - Be able to obtain a valid work permit (US citizens and others authorized to work in the US)